software-mansion/scarb/website/docs/extensions/documentation-generation.md

     VARIANT_B
 }

 /// Example struct.
 Contains a public field and a private one. struct ExampleStruct {
     /// Private field.
     field_a: felt252,
     /// Public field.
-    pub field_b: felt252
+    pub field_b: felt252,
+    /// [`ExampleEnum`] field
+    field_c: ExampleEnum
 }

 /// Function that prints "test" to stdout with endline.